 Anyone who sells, distributes, manufactures, supplies or imports designated electronic products in, or into, any province with provincial extended producer responsibility regulations for electronics is a steward and therefore is required to be active in an approved product stewardship plan.
 Stewards are obligated to register, file monthly reports and pay applicable fees on the designated electronic products they sell, distribute, manufacture or import into the province.
-Businesses (stewards) selling regulated electronic products in any of the following provinces – British Columbia, Saskatchewan, Manitoba, Ontario, Quebec, Nova Scotia, Prince Edward Island and Newfoundland & Labrador – can meet their obligations by joining the EPRA Program in their province.
+Businesses (stewards) selling regulated electronic products in any of the following provinces – British Columbia, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Nova Scotia, Prince Edward Island and Newfoundland & Labrador – can meet their obligations by joining the EPRA Program in their province.
 To learn more about becoming a steward, see EPRA’s National Stewards Agreement and the EHF Reporting and Remittance Rules or call 1-888-567-4535.
 In Quebec, businesses must also fill out the Enterprise Information Form to demonstrate to RECYC-QUÉBEC their intention to become an EPRA-Québec steward.

 View and download the EPRA Steward list.